hexijin/scientific-data-analysis/daily_schedule_part2.md

 #### Looking Beyond

-Although the chapter we finished with did not attempt to cover the 2017 [Attention is All You Need](https://arxiv.org/abs/1706.03762) paper, Grus has almost perfectly set you up for a second-semester course in deep learning and LLMs that almost every computer science department is now going to have on offer.
+Although the chapter we finished with did not attempt to cover the 2017 "[Attention is All You Need](https://arxiv.org/abs/1706.03762)" paper, Grus has almost perfectly set you up for a second-semester course in deep learning and LLMs that almost every computer science department is now going to have on offer.
 Before taking such a course, you can review and survey beyond where Grus has taken us in several ways:

 (1) If at some point, you are interested in a concise and mathematically-sophisticated review of all that we have done (and then some), consider [A high-bias, low-variance introduction to Machine Learning for physicists](./references/MachineLearningForPhysicists.pdf).